WHY WE EXIT RELATIONSHIPS

 At some point as children, people with an avoidant attachment style did not have all their needs met either physically or emotionally, so we learnt not to rely on people.
 At an unconscious level we assume we'll be rejected physically or emotionally, so we protect ourselves because otherwise we know we'll get hurt.
 We have been taught that people are unreliable, so unconsciously we act accordingly.
 It is a coping mechanism that came out of fear and pain.
 You may be unhappy because and when your attachment wounds from the past are activated in relationships.

 This mechanism gives us an unconscious fear of losing ourselves, even our identity, in the relationship.
 And the closer we get, the more open they become with their emotions, the more in danger they are of looking inside us, the more we get to know and rely on each other and things are becoming a partnership, the better our partner starts to think of us - then the bigger our fear of engulfment, commitment and not living up to expectations gets (conversely the longer we have distance from someone the easier it is for us).
 We run straight into our own defensive wall, that part of our personality which is trying to protect us and keep us safe.
 Of course, this defense is not a rational process; it is housed deep in the emotional centres of our brains and is automatically triggered by signals from the environment.
 It does not care about our rational thought processes or adult need for love and affection.
 It would rather us be sad and lonely than injured.
+Too much closeness was associated early on with bad things happening, so produces the feeling of needing to get away from attachment figures to return to a more regulated state.

 Check out this great article for an overview of avoidant attachment from an avoidant-turned-therapist.